-QuickBooks is a multi-user program, as opposed to a "true" network program.
+QuickBooks Desktop is a multi-user program, as opposed to a "true" network program.
 Network programs are typically installed on a single server or workstation, and then accessed from that installation by multiple users simultaneously.
-In contrast, every QuickBooks user on the network must have a separate, licensed copy of QuickBooks installed on their local workstations.
+In contrast, every QuickBooks Desktop user on the network must have a separate, licensed copy of QuickBooks installed on their local workstations.

 The only exception to the above is if QuickBooks is deployed on your network in a Microsoft Terminal Server environment.
 Note: Microsoft Terminal Server is supported for QuickBooks Enterprise Solutions only.
 Intuit does not support any other version of QuickBooks in a Terminal Server environment.
 Additional information on QuickBooks support for Microsoft Terminal Server can be found here.